falchion10/macOS-Jailbreak/README.md

 `mv ~/theos/vendor/include/IOKit.bak ~/theos/vendor/include/IOKit`

-You'll need to compile appsync for macOS, you only need the installd dylib and the plist included with it
+You'll need to compile appsync for macOS (add macosx to the CydiaSubstrate, otherwise it wont link).
+You only need the installd dylib and the plist included with it

 Put both of them in: `/Library/TweakInject`

-Add macosx to the CydiaSubstrate, otherwise it wont link

 Reboot once more and you should now have a jailbroken Mac machine.
 Double click any ipa and it will successfully install.
 Installed apps will need to be resigned before they are able to run.
 You can use the .sh script provided to resign apps.
 Place the script in `/usr/local/bin`